 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they are due.
 The Company's approach to managing liquidity risk is the utilization of budgets, to attempt to maintain sufficient liquidity in order to meet operational and exploration requirements as well as property acquisition commitments.
 The Company raises capital through equity issues and its ability to do so is dependent on several factors including market acceptance, stock price and exploration results.
 The Company is continually investigating financing options.
 The continuing operations of the Company are dependent upon its ability to continue to obtain adequate financing or to commence profitable operations in the future.
-The Company believes that it has sufficient working capital to finance general and administrative and other operating expenses for the next six-month period ended December 31, 2022.
-Operating expenses beyond December, 2022, increases in expenditures above and beyond budgeted expenditures for the six-month period ended December 31, 2022, including new property acquisitions and exploration programs will require additional financing or possibly be positively influenced by Jade sales.
-There can be no assurance that the Company will be successful in obtaining financing or that significant Jade sales will occur in the near term (refer to Note 1 - "Nature and continuation of operations" of the Unaudited Condensed Interim Consolidated Financial Statements which accompany this document).
+The Company believes that it has sufficient working capital to finance general and administrative and other operating expenses for the next three-month period ending March 31, 2023.
+However, increases in expenditures above and beyond budgeted expenditures, including new property acquisitions and exploration programs as well as claim renewal fees for the US mineral properties estimated at \$26,000 due September 1, 2023, will require additional financing.
+There can be no assurance that the Company will be successful in obtaining financing (refer to Note 1 - "Nature and continuance of operations" of the Condensed Interim Consolidated Financial Statements which accompany this document).